ESIPFed/usage-based-discovery/README.md

 SSH to the EC2 host

 Run this locally:
-- Update/Upgrade your ec2 instance
+- Update/Upgrade your ec2 instance (differs based on OS)
-`sudo apt update`
+For Ubuntu `sudo apt update`
-`sudo apt upgrade`
+For Ubuntu `sudo apt upgrade`

 - Clone this repository.